 This joint IUSSP/CODATA panel aims to contribute to making data “Findable, Accessible, Interoperable, and Reusable” (FAIR) in the area of population research.
-Developed in collaboration with Simon Hodson (Executive Director of the Committee on Data (CODATA) of the International Science Council), its ultimate goal is to develop machine actionable metadata accessible by software to vastly simplify the task of merging or combining information across data sets, i.e., to make them easily interoperable.
+Developed in collaboration with Simon Hodson (Executive Director of the Committee on Data (CODATA) of the International Science Council), its target is the development of machine actionable vocabularies, which will vastly simplify the task of merging or combining information across data sets, i.e., to make them easily interoperable.

 Launch event for the working work's final report - Monday 12 June, 12:00-13:30 UTC (5:00 Los Angeles / 8:00 New York / 9:00 Rio de Janeiro / 14:00 Paris / 14:00 Cape Town / 17:30 New Delhi / 20:00 Shanghai / 22:00 Canberra)

 A growing movement aims to make data “Findable, Accessible, Interoperable, and Reusable” (FAIR).
 Population research is an empirically focussed field with a long tradition of widely shared, easily accessible data collections.
 The FAIR Principles point to ways that this tradition can be enhanced by taking advantage of emerging standards and technologies.
 This Panel will focus on the development of FAIR Vocabularies for demographic data, which is an essential step in making data reusable and interoperable.